PhD Proposal Submission

 of PhD study – any time taken beyond this point will not be covered within your

 stipend and the DTC is unable to pay for continuation or matriculation fees for subsequent semesters.
+Only once the written proposal has been received and approved by DTC staff can we schedule the proposal meeting (below).

 Final Deadline for